openimis/openimis_pwa/README.md

 ## User Interface

 The openIMIS User Interface should work on any screen type like mobile, tablet and desktop computers.
-Since we donít expect the UI to be fully finished over the weekend, we would like to aim for a basic interface that manages the 3 types of screens.
+Since we don‚Äôt expect the UI to be fully finished over the weekend, we would like to aim for a basic interface that manages the 3 types of screens.
 We would like to have the screens to manage the Family entity that will help us to continue the work with other entities:

  - list all Families (GET /api/family)
  - view one Family with the list of Insuree (family members) (GET